undergrad-partner-school

 Retention Rate

-As reported in 2024, the freshman retention rate for Texas Woman's University was 73.8%, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.
+As reported in 2025, the freshman retention rate for Texas Woman's University was 69.55%.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-This academic institution has the six-year graduation rate of 44%.
+At this academic institution, the proportion of students graduating in six years is 49%.

 Student Body